KadoBOT/nvim-spotify/README.md

 **So bear this in mind when changing this value.**

 ## Usage
+> By default, the search will look for tracks.
+You can switch the type of the search by pressing one of the [Keymaps Shortcuts](#default-keymaps)

 `nvim-spotify` has two commands:

 ### Connecting to a Device